-Located at the heart of the Turkish ‘Turquoise Coast’, the Dalaman region is home to some of the country’s most popular sights and attractions.
+Located at the heart of the Turkish ‘Turquoise Coast’, the Dalaman region is home to some of Turkey's most popular sights and attractions.
 You’ll find some stunning sun-kissed beaches all the way along the coast, and if you want some peace and tranquillity, there’s hidden caves and secluded bays to discover.
 The town has its own beautiful beach, which is famous for attracting Loggerhead Turtles and bright blue crabs.
 Inland, you’ll find lots of places to explore on your holiday: soak up the splendour of the Butterfly Valley, wander around the 16th century Marmaris Castle, or dive into the local history with a visit to the ancient Lycian rock tombs.
 With so much to see and do, you can make your holidays to Dalaman exactly what you want them to be!

 Places to stay

 Dalaman lies right in the middle of the Turquoise Coast.
 A short ride east, friendly Fethiye sits in an idyllic harbour where you can enjoy a relaxed beach holiday.
 You’re also near Olu Deniz lagoon – a magnet for once-in-a-lifetime paragliding onto one of Turkey’s most stunning beaches.
 For a Dalaman holiday that's buzzing with nightlife, stay in Marmaris where the party is centred on Bar Street.
 Choose a hotel in the pretty riverbank town of Dalyan to see the dramatic Lycian tombs on the cliff face, and have fun splashing around in the therapeutic mud baths – the kids will have a whale of a time!